- Soft tissue fillers can temporarily add definition and structure to the jawline

 Dermal filler jawline contouring effects typically last 12–18 months and may last up to 24 months in some cases.

-Hyaluronic acid, calcium hydroxylapatite, and poly-L-lactic acid dermal fillers are biodegradable, which means that the body can gradually break them down.
-The results fade away over months after the treatment.
+HA, calcium hydroxylapatite and poly-L-lactic acid dermal fillers are all biodegradable, which means the body will gradually break them down – this means results will fade in the months following treatment.

-To maintain the improvements beyond the initial effect period, the treatment needs to be repeated.
-Repeating the treatment before the previous results have completely disappeared is ideal.
+To maintain the initial improvements, the treatment must be repeated.
+It is recommended to wait until all previous results have completely disappeared before doing so.

 - Minor bleeding